 MCGI conducts weekly thanksgivings with its Philippine headquarters: the ADD Convention Center in Apalit, Pampanga as the host venue, while other convention centers and coordinating centers across the globe are connected via internet and satellite.

 Courtesy: Photoville International | Myvn Fernandez

 With God’s help, Bro.
 Eli Soriano overcame his fear of flying so that he could reach more souls in propagating the word of salvation around the globe.

 At a very young age, Bro.
 Eli was diagnosed with chronic nephritis, a kind of disease whereby one’s kidneys are inflamed.
 Those who have this disease are more likely to feel dizzy when subjected to heights.

 Unfazed by the incident, Bro.
 Eli believes that the mission to propagate God’s words will continue.
 Powered by what he learned from the Holy Scriptures, the preacher said he will not cease to ride one plane to the next.
-He read letters from the new audience of Bro.
-Eli’s new program in India and Europe, that he said increased his desire to reach these people.
+He read letters from new viewers of his latest religious program in India and Europe, which he said increased his desire to reach these people.

-Piyush’s letter is just one of the many letters Bro.
-Eli receives on a daily basis, asking for more information about the Church, some even stating that they’ve already left their former churches, and are waiting for indoctrination and baptism.
+Bro.
+Eli receives many letters on a daily basis, asking for more information about the Church, some even stating that they’ve already left their former churches, and are waiting for indoctrination and baptism.

-“I speak on the Web, as well.
-We have live programs on the Internet and every Wednesdays, we have a live streaming.
+“I speak on the web as well.
+We have live programs on the internet, and every Wednesday we have livestreaming.
 On Sundays, we have a live broadcast aired in almost the whole of South America.
 On Wednesday afternoons, we also hold a live program in South Africa.”